heychirag/heychirag.gitlab.io/_posts/2018-12-12-disabling-torrent-seeding-on-the-seagate-personal-cloud.md

 {% highlight json %}
 {% raw %}
 {
+    ...
     "ratio-limit": 0,
     "ratio-limit-enabled": true,
+    ...
 }
 {% endraw %}
 {% endhighlight %}

 write/exit the config and restart the download manager from the Personal Cloud management interface.

-What this does is sets the seeding ratio to zero.
-This means that torrents will automatically halt once they are done downloading.
-You can also set this ratio to a positive real number as everyone in the torrenting world expects you to be somewhat generous.
+This essentially sets your torrent seeding ratio to zero.
+So no more seeding and going to sleep when done downloading.
+You may consider setting this ratio to something above zero as everyone in the torrenting world expects you to pay back your torrenting karmas.

 Cheers!
 <div class="breaker"></div>